-Since its inception, Self Help Graphics & Art (SHG) has maintained a pivotal artist in residence programming component.
-The program has nurtured legacy building artists such as Linda Vallejo, Leo Limon, Michael Amescua, Yreina Cervantez, and more recently Jaime “Vyal” Reyes.
-Since moving to Boyle Heights in 2010, SHG has provided residencies and small business incubation spaces for artists such as Sticky Rick’s, Dewey Tafoya, and Wayne Perry.
+Since its inception, Self Help Graphics & Art has fostered an artist-in-residence program that has nurtured legacy building artists such as Linda Vallejo, Leo Limon, Michael Amescua, Yreina Cervantez, Jaime “Vyal” Reyes and beyond.
+Since moving to Boyle Heights in 2010, SHG has provided residencies and small business incubation spaces for artists such as Sticky Rick’s, Dewey Tafoya and Wayne Perry.

 dewey tafoya | INSTAGRAM